 If an individual is asking about how to stop drinking, it is a strong sign they may have a problem.
 Normal drinkers don’t need to worry about stopping while those with a problem often do not have a choice.

 Stopping drinking can be a complex issue and often requires professional help to sort out what is causing the problem.
-More often than not it is a combination of social, physical and psychological factors.
+More often than not it is a combination of social, physical, spiritual, and psychological factors.

 Tips for Reducing Your Drinking